 In addition, you must have at least two of these symptoms for diagnosis:

-Atypical depression has a very specific definition as a diagnosable condition.
-But, be aware that some doctors and mental health providers may use the term more loosely.
-Ask for clarification if it isn't clear what exactly your doctor or mental health provider means when he or she says "atypical depression."
+Atypical depression has a specific definition as a diagnosable condition.
+But some doctors and mental health providers use the term more loosely.
+Ask for a definition if it isn't clear what your doctor or mental health provider means when he or she says "atypical depression."

 Treatments and drugs

-Atypical depression most often occurs along with mild, long-lasting depression.
+Atypical depression most often occurs as part of mild, long-lasting depression.
 However, it can cause more severe symptoms in some people, such as feeling suicidal or not being able to do basic day-to-day activities.
-If you have severe depression, a doctor, loved one or guardian may need to guide your care until you're well enough to participate in decision making.
-You may need a hospital stay, or you may need to participate in an outpatient treatment program until your symptoms improve.

 Here's a closer look at your treatment options.